 - attending meetings on your boss's behalf

-- writing minutes,
+- taking action points and writing minutes,

 - taking dictation,